hotwer/entity-manager/entity_documentation.md

 print $has_many_entity->belongs_to_many_table_name->index(0)->field_after_pivot_table;

-//to save any ids you want to relate, it's easy as well
+//to save any ids you want to relate, its easy as well
 $has_many_entity->assert(array(1, 2, 3, 4));

 //or if its has a composite primary key